-He is currently a Senior Lecturer in Medicinal Chemistry at King’s College London, and his research interests focus on the application of synthetic medicinal chemistry and chemical biology techniques to the design, synthesis and evaluation of novel anticancer and antibacterial agents, along with studies to understand their molecular and cellular mechanisms of action.
+He is currently a Reader in Medicinal Chemistry at King’s College London, and his research interests focus on the application of synthetic medicinal chemistry and chemical biology techniques to the design, synthesis and evaluation of novel anticancer and antibacterial agents, along with studies to understand their molecular and cellular mechanisms of action.

 Dr Rahman has extensive research experience in the discovery of DNA-interactive molecules (e.g., the PBD-based transcription factor inhibitor KMR-28-39).
 He is also a scientific co-founder of Transcriptogen Ltd, a company founded in 2013 to exploit novel transcription factor inhibition technology.

-(Scientific Co-founder, Computational Chemist and Project Manager)
+(Scientific Co-founder and Operations Manager)

 Dr Jackson holds an undergraduate degree in the pharmaceutical sciences (LJMU), an MSc in Bioinformatics (University of Liverpool), a PhD in Computational Drug Discovery (King’s College London) and has over nine years’ experience in the development of DNA-interactive molecules.
 He has extensive experience in in silico methods, including structure-, ligand- and fragment-based drug design.